top of page

 Q. What are your fees, and are they covered by MSP or other insurance?

-A. Therapeutics/counselling are not covered by the provincial Medical Services Plan.
-Natasha Pittman charges $150, plus tax per 50-minute session as of April 1, 2021, Couples counselling is $175 plus tax.
-EMDR is $160hr plus tax.
+A. Therapy/counseling services are not covered by the provincial Medical Services Plan.
+As of April 1, 2021, Natasha Pittman charges $150, plus tax per 50-minute session, while couples counseling is $175 plus tax.
+EMDR therapy is billed at $160 per hour, plus tax.

-Natasha is a service provider for First Nations Health Authority ( FNHA), Victim Crime assistance ( CVAP), ICBC and for many employee assistance programs( EAP) You may also be able to claim costs on your tax return.
+Natasha is a recognized service provider for various organizations, including the First Nations Health Authority (FNHA), Victim Crime Assistance Program (CVAP), ICBC, and numerous Employee Assistance Programs (EAPs).
+Depending on your situation, you may also be eligible to claim therapy costs on your tax return.

 Q. Do you do hormone readiness assessments ?